Quality & Trust / CBAM Support for EU Imports

 Current CBAM milestones EU buyers are already planning around

 A stronger supplier page should reflect the current timeline instead of speaking in general terms.
-These dates are the practical milestones shaping 2026 and 2027 buyer workflows.
+These milestones are shaping 2026 and 2027 buyer workflows for EU importers above the current mass-based CBAM threshold.

 Date Why it matters What the supplier package should already support

-1 February 2027 Sales of CBAM certificates start Importers need cleaner upstream data continuity across orders and source records
+1 February 2027 Sales of CBAM certificates start Importers need cleaner upstream data continuity, emissions methodology notes and source records before the first annual declaration cycle

-30 September 2027 First annual declaration deadline for the 2026 import year Historic quote packages should already support later document matching and importer review
+30 September 2027 First annual declaration deadline for the 2026 import year, including certificate surrender handled by the importer workflow Historic quote packages should already support later document matching, third-party verification requests where applicable and importer review

 If the importer expects the annual mass threshold to matter for the program, it is better to flag that during sourcing than to treat CBAM as a late-stage customs issue.